Eronmmer/x-to-twitter/readme.md

 ## Coming soon

-- Publish to the Chrome Web Store
+- [ ] Publish to the Chrome Web Store
-- Add a popup with a button to toggle the replacement on and off
+- [ ] Popup with a button to toggle the replacement on and off